 Once you insert your new SIM card into your phone you’ll be ready to go!

-Lastly, be prepared with what you plan to do with your saved money, otherwise it’ll disappear.
-Trust us.
+The last step is to sit back and watch all the money you’ll be saving.
 If you aren’t sure what to do with your money, make sure you read our Personal Finance 101 post, and it’ll become crystal clear.

 As a reminder, here are some of the things you can expect when switching to Cricket Wireless: